-For flood insurance, single-family mortgage borrowers generally rely on the National Flood Insurance Program ("NFIP"), which was recently extended through September 30, 2023.
-If Congress fails to extend or re-authorize the program upon this or future expirations, FEMA may not have sufficient funds to pay claims for flood damage, and borrowers may be unable to renew flood insurance coverage or to obtain new policies through the NFIP.
-In addition, NFIP insurance does not cover temporary living expenses, and the maximum limit of coverage available under NFIP for a single-family residential property is \$250,000, which may not be sufficient to cover all losses.
+For flood insurance, single-family mortgage borrowers generally rely on the National Flood Insurance Program ("NFIP").
+If at any time the U.S. Congress fails to re-authorize funding for the NFIP, FEMA may not have sufficient funds to pay claims for flood damage, and borrowers will be unable to renew flood insurance coverage or to obtain new policies through the NFIP.
+In addition, NFIP insurance, to the extent still in effect, does not cover temporary living expenses, and the maximum limit of coverage available under NFIP for a single-family residential property is \$250,000, which may not be sufficient to cover all losses.